-16 year old Jake Richardson is flying high after completing his Level 2 ICB studies in 2018 with Training Link, earning a Distinction with Honours (98%, 97% and 100% for B1, B2 and B3 respectively).
+16 year old Jake Richardson completed his Level 2 ICB studies in 2018 with Training Link, earning a Distinction with Honours (98%, 97% and 100% for B1, B2 and B3 respectively).

 We were very impressed by Jake’s commitment to his course, so we decided to get in touch to ask him a few questions about his learning journey.

 “I’m a technical support agent apprentice, working for a company called Softext, who are a training and software provider.
 As part of my apprenticeship I provide support for Act CRM software and I’m also learning what it takes to offer support on the Sage products.”